 We strive to produce a wine that showcases the depth and structure inherent to the Cabernet Sauvignon fruit grown at Margarita Vineyard.
-The 2014 growing season was marked by moderate temperatures and steady conditions through harvest that fostered excellent fruit development and flavor maturation.
 After gentle destemming, the must was cold soaked for 48 hours prior to fermentation for a gentle extraction of color and flavor.
 After fermentation, the wine was racked to a combination of French and American oak barrels, where it aged for 16 months prior to blending and bottling.
-The final blend included a contribution of Margarita Vineyard Syrah to broaden the mid-palate and add lusciousness to the texture.
-A small lot of Cabernet Franc enhanced the aromatic profile, while a dash of Zinfandel brought a touch of softness to the finish.
+A dash of Zinfandel was incorporated into the final blend to broaden the mid-palate fruit character and provide a touch of textural suppleness.

 Food Pairing Notes